-Bring Xello to Life in the Classroom Part 1: Supporting Students Through Transitions
+Bring Xello to life in the classroom part 1: Supporting students through transitions

-In this quarterly series, we kick things off by sharing tips to enable classroom educators to finish the year off strong and support future readiness as students transition to new grades.
+In this series, we kick things off by sharing tips to enable classroom educators to finish the year off strong and support future readiness as students transition to new grades.

 Now that we’re nearing the end of the school year, most educators are already (of course!) thinking ahead to the next.